Compare the best car loan rates in 60 seconds

 Wrong: Making applications with multiple lenders to see what offers come back (which could hurt your credit score).

-Most car loans have a fixed interest rate.
-In fact, over 75% of the car loans on Money.com.au's lender database come with a fixed interest rate.
+Most car loan interest rates in Australia are fixed.
+In fact, over 75% of the car loans on Money's lender database come with a fixed interest rate.

 But for lenders that do offer the option of a fixed and variable rate car loan, currently more fixed rates are lower.
 This can be a sign that lenders expect interest rates in the economy to fall from current levels.

-You'll generally qualify for a lower car loan interest rate if you have:
+You'll generally qualify for the lowest car loan interest rates if you have:

 • A high, reliable income